Remembrance Day 2020

-The Royal British Legion has been supporting Service men and women, ex-serving personnel and their families since 1921 and brought together four national organisations that had established themselves after the First World War.
-These were:
+Formed on 15 May 1921, the British Legion has been supporting Service men and women, ex-serving personnel and their families.
+They bring together four national organisations of ex-Servicemen that had established themselves after the First World War:

 - The National Association of Discharged Sailors and Soldiers